The Soul Cages: Concept

-Given his experience of writer’s block, Sting did not have any finished songs or arrangements upon entering the studio, unlike previous albums.
+Given his experience of writer's block, Sting did not have any finished songs or arrangements upon entering the studio, unlike previous albums.
 After two weeks of rehearsing his existing song ideas with his line-up of musicians – Dominic Miller on guitar, Kenny Kirkland on keyboards and Manu Katché on drums – together they moulded these ideas into proper songs in the studio, either through arranging them or recording jams that could be edited into a song.
 They spent six weeks doing the basic tracks at Studio Guillaume Tell in Paris, before hiring the Le Voyageur II mobile studio for overdubs and vocals in Villa Salviati in Migliarino, Italy.

-In an interview with Charlie Rose aired on 10 December 2010, Sting mentioned that he was working on a "mood piece", a musical project and book in collaboration with Pulitzer winner Brian Yorkey.
+In an interview with Charlie Rose that aired on 10 December 2010, Sting mentioned that he was working on a "mood piece", a musical project and book in collaboration with Pulitzer winner Brian Yorkey.
 The work would be based on an album he released many years ago concerning the loss of his father, growing up in Newcastle and witnessing the passing of the shipbuilding industry there.
 He admitted being scared of the prospect of pulling it all together but expressed confidence in it working out.
 This project has since been confirmed as the musical The Last Ship.